 Tupac Shakur, Pearl Jam, Yes to be inducted into Rock Hall

-In this Aug.
-6, 2013 file photo, Arnel Pineda, left, and Neal Schon of the rock band Journey perform onstage following a panel discussion on the Independent Lens documentary "Don't Stop Believin': Everyman's Journey," at the PBS Summer 2013 TCA press tour at the Beverly Hilton Hotel in Beverly Hills, Calif.
+In this June 26, 2016 file photo, Jeff Lynne from British band Electric Light Orchestra performs at the Glastonbury music festival at Worthy Farm, in Somerset, England.
 The late rapper Tupac Shakur and Seattle-based rockers Pearl Jam lead a class of Rock and Roll Hall of Fame inductees that also include folkie Joan Baez and 1970s favorites Journey, Yes and Electric Light Orchestra.

 Add your comments below